Windows 10 Creators Update Build 15025 for PC arrives on the Fast ring -- but you may not be able to run it

 Known issues for PC

-- The download progress indicator shown when downloading this build is currently broken under Settings > Update & security > Windows Update.
+- [UPDATED] IMPORTANT: You may see "Initializing…" when attempting to download this build and the download progress indicator shown when downloading this build may seem broken under Settings > Update & security > Windows Update.
 It may look like you’re getting stuck at 0% or at other percentages.
 Ignore the indicator and be patient.
-The build should download fine and the installation should kick off.
+The build should download fine, and the installation should kick off.
 See this forum post for more details.

-- After updating to this build, nonstop exceptions in the Spectrum.exe service may occur causing PCs to lose audio, disk I/O usage to become very high, and apps like Microsoft Edge to become unresponsive when doing certain actions such as opening Settings.
-As a workaround to get out of this state, you can delete C:\ProgramData\Microsoft\Spectrum\PersistedSpatialAnchors and reboot.
+- While fixed, the primary bug causing this issue may still see some Windows Insiders hit nonstop exceptions in the Spectrum.exe service causing their PC to lose audio, disk I/O usage to become very high, and apps like Microsoft Edge to become unresponsive when doing certain actions such as opening Settings.
+As a workaround to get out of this state, STOP the Spectrum.exe service and delete C:\ProgramData\Microsoft\Spectrum\PersistedSpatialAnchors and reboot.
+For more details, see this forum post.

 - Microsoft Edge F12 tools may intermittently crash, hang, and fail to accept inputs.